A Girl Like You (Edwyn Collins song)

 "A Girl Like You" is a song by Scottish singer-songwriter Edwyn Collins from his third solo studio album, Gorgeous George (1994).
-The song samples the drum track of Len Barry's single "1-2-3" (1965).
-It was released as a single in December 1994 and became a worldwide hit, reaching number one in Flanders and Iceland and peaking within the top 10 in several countries, including Australia, France, Germany and the United Kingdom.
-In North America, "A Girl Like You" reached number 16 on Canada's RPM Top Singles chart, number 32 on the US Billboard Hot 100 and number 28 on the US Cash Box Top 100.
+It was released as a single in December 1994 by Setanta Records and peaked at number four on the UK singles chart.
+Outside the United Kingdom, "A Girl Like You" topped the charts of Flanders and Iceland and peaked within the top 10 in several countries, including Australia, France, Germany and Sweden.

-Production
+There were two music videos made for the song: one directed by John Flansburgh, and another by Gavin Evans.
+NME ranked "A Girl Like You" number 38 in their "NME Writers' Top 50 Singles of 1995", while Spin ranked it number eight in their list of the 20 best singles of 1995.
+The song was later sampled by Uniting Nations for their song "Everything About You".

+Background and production

+Collins both wrote and produced the song, and said it was about a "mythical girl".
 The Sex Pistols drummer Paul Cook performed on the recording.
-The song had started out as "a more thrashy kind of guitar thing" and there had been a suggestion that Iggy Pop might record a version for the US market but before that could happen Collins' version was gaining airplay.
+The song had started out as "a more thrashy kind of guitar thing.

+The main rhythm track is based on a sample of the 1965 Len Barry track "1-2-3".